Audits & Risk Disclosure

 - How to direct 25% of protocol revenue.

-New collateral types can NOT be added by Firm Finance governance.
-FIRM can NEVER be minted by Firm Finance governance.
-The percentage of fees that are directed to the stability pool can NOT be changed by Firm Finance governance.
+New collateral types can NOT be added by Firm Money governance.
+USF can NEVER be minted by governance.
+The percentage of fees that are directed to the stability pool can NOT be changed by governance.

-Firm is depdent on the security of Saga.
-If there is ever a critical issue with Saga EVM or other Saga infrastructure that could effect the safety of Firm.
+Firm Money is deployed on Status Network, an Ethereum L2.
+Firm is dependent on the security of Status Network.
+If there is ever a critical issue with Status Network infrastructure, it could affect the safety of Firm Money.

 Collaterals